 PARENTING & BEYOND

-Parenting is a journey, which you are supposed to enjoy as your child grows and you grow as Parents along with them.
-Some are also of the opinion that ‘Parenting is reliving your childhood’.
-Without an iota of doubt I can say all parents do their possible best when it comes to parenting.
+Parenting is a journey that you are supposed to enjoy as your child grows and you grow as a parent along with them.
+Some believe that "Parenting is reliving your childhood".
+Without an iota of doubt, I can say all parents do their possible best when it comes to parenting.

-There are professionals who can help them out of these difficult situations.
-They could guide you and help you in adapting the best method that could help both you as a parent and also the child in enjoying his/her childhood.
-I would suggest one should not shy away from consulting the expert for getting useful guidance.
+Some professionals can help them out of these difficult situations.
+They can guide in adapting best methods that could help both the parents and also the children in enjoying the process.